Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-The suburb of Morpeth had a median income among taxpayers of $45,912 and an average income of $56,255 in the financial year 2023.
-These figures were lower than those for Rest of NSW, which were $52,390 and $65,215 respectively.
-By September 2025, estimates based on Wage Price Index growth of 8.86% suggest median income will be approximately $49,980 and average income will be around $61,239.
-Census data indicates that household, family and personal incomes in Morpeth fall between the 8th and 16th percentiles nationally.
-Income distribution shows that 28.4% of individuals earn between $800 - 1,499, differing from patterns across the surrounding region where earnings between $1,500 - 2,999 dominate at 29.9%.
-Housing affordability pressures are severe in Morpeth, with only 82.6% of income remaining after housing costs, ranking at the 9th percentile nationally.
-The suburb's SEIFA income ranking places it in the 5th decile.
+The suburb of Morpeth has a lower income level compared to national averages based on latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Morpeth is $45,912 and the average income stands at $56,255, which compares to figures of $52,390 and $65,215 respectively for Rest of NSW.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $49,980 (median) and $61,239 (average).
+Census data shows household, family and personal incomes in Morpeth fall between the 8th and 16th percentiles nationally.
+Income analysis reveals that 28.4% of the community earns within the $800 - 1,499 band (556 individuals), contrasting with the broader area where the $1,500 - 2,999 bracket leads at 29.9%.
+Housing affordability pressures are severe in Morpeth, with only 82.6% of income remaining, ranking at the 9th percentile nationally.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income